Updated: Sep 1

 Leeu Passant (Franschhoek District) is available at Wine Garage

-To learn more about grape varieties, enroll our upcoming WSET online course (classes start on September 6th)
+To learn more about grape varieties, enroll one of our upcoming WSET Course

 Kyoto is in fact the most planted grape variety in the world, but rarely turned into wine.
 Table grapes are excluded from these data.